Brazil Names Greek-flagged Tanker As Top Suspect In Oil Spills - UrduPoint

 Brazil Names Greek-flagged Tanker As Top Suspect In Oil Spills

-The oil began appearing in early September and has been seen along a 2,000-kilometer (1,200-mile) stretch of the northeastern Atlantic coast.

 The ministry said a search warrant for the unnamed ship had been issued while the attorney general's office said the damage to Brazil's coasts was "immeasurable."
-Separately, police raided the offices of a company linked to the owners of the ship, Federal police said.
+Separately, police raided the Rio de Janeiro offices of a company linked to the owners of the ship, Federal police said.

+"This environmental catastrophe has reached estuaries, mangroves and river mouths all over northeastern Brazil, causing damage to fishing, aquaculture and tourism," the police said in a statement.

 Investigators studied 1,100 ships navigating through the area before narrowing down the potential culprits to 30, and then settling on the Greek-flagged ship as the "prime suspect."
 The ministry said in a statement it had compared satellite images from June 29 displaying "an oil spill" to others from earlier dates without the black mark.